Why you need to curve or lean forward slightly when you remain seated still

 10 You need to stand your backbone upright and curved or leaned forward far enough to press the ends of your thighs at your knees downward during all of the time that you remain seated still to benefit from the position of your body.

-You can maintain the balance of muscular effort and rest that you need to stand your backbone upright nearly effortlessly by curving or leaning forward far enough so that when you condense the muscles of your abdomen inward to exhale the following inhalation can be effortless.
-The inhalation of your breathing being effortless means when you want to verify that the inhalations of your breathing can be effortless you condense the muscles of your abdomen inward to exhale then rest those muscles and the following inhalation might be effortless.
+You can maintain the balance of muscular effort and rest that you need to stand your backbone upright nearly effortlessly by curving or leaning forward far enough so that when you contract the muscles of your abdomen inward to exhale the following inhalation can be effortless.
+The inhalation of your breathing being effortless means when you want to verify that the inhalations of your breathing can be effortless you contract the muscles of your abdomen inward to exhale then rest those muscles and the following inhalation might be effortless.

 Don’t curve or lean forward so far that the inhalations of your breathing cannot be effortless.
 If you curve or lean forward far you’ll exert excessive effort in the muscles that support your position upright, your breathing won’t be free and you won’t be able to stand your backbone upright and curved or leaned forward beneficially.